OrderLab/Anduril/README.md

 protoc --version
 ```

-# 1. Running the experiments
+# 1. Running the experiments using existing cases
 There are 22 cases totaling up.
 Even though the target system of some of the cases are same (e.g. there are 4 cases in ZooKeeper), the patch version may differ a lot so the compilation, static analysis, and dynamic experiment config differ a lot.
 ## Compile the system codes
 The first step is to compile the system code into classes so that it can be utilized by our static analysis code.
 The system codes are in `system/case_name`.
 There are two goal here: compiling system code and test workload into classes.
 In some cases, our workload is the integration test or unit test.